-By default, the router acts as a DHCP server.
-The router assigns IP, DNS server, and default gateway addresses to all computers connected to the LAN.
+By default, the router functions as a DHCP server, allowing it to assign IP, DNS server, and default gateway addresses to all computers connected to the router's LAN.
 The assigned default gateway address is the LAN address of the router.
 The router assigns IP addresses to the attached computers from a pool of addresses specified in this screen.
 Each pool address is tested before it is assigned to avoid duplicate addresses on the LAN.
 For most applications, the default DHCP and TCP/IP settings of the router are satisfactory.

-You can specify the pool of IP addresses that can be assigned by setting the starting IP address and ending IP address.
+You can specify the pool of IP addresses to be assigned by setting the starting IP address and ending IP address.
 These addresses should be part of the same IP address subnet as the router's LAN IP address.
-Using the default addressing scheme, define a range between 192.168.1.2 and 192.168.1.254, although you might want to save part of the range for devices with fixed addresses.
+Using the default addressing scheme, you should define a range between 192.168.1.2 and 192.168.1.254, although you might want to save part of the range for devices with fixed addresses.